 Why Are Labs Easy To Train?

 There are a number of factors that determine a dog’s trainability.
 They include intelligence, temperament, and genetic traits.
 As a rule, dogs that are highly motivated are also the easiest to train.

 Labradors are highly motivated by a couple of things.
 First, they’re real people dogs – they love to please you.
-But even more than that, they are are incredibly motivated by the promise of a tasty treat or two.
+But even more than that, they are are incredibly motivated by the promise of a tasty treat.

-This study actually found a gene alteration in Labs that gives them greater food motivation.
+A study actually found a gene alteration in Labs that gives them greater food motivation.
 This could explain why Labs have a reputation for always being hungry.

 History as A Working Breed

 Despite their name, the Labrador Retriever didn’t originate from Labrador, but rather from the province of Newfoundland in Canada.
 Their origins can be traced back to the cross-breeding of working dogs in the 1500s.
 From these modest roots, the ever-devoted and hard-working St. John’s Dog was created.

 Are Labs Easy to Train as Working and Companion Dogs?

 The Labrador Retriever possesses a solid body and alert senses.
 This, combined with an innate work ethic, genial nature, and intelligent temperament, makes him an ideal candidate for a wide variety of service jobs.
 Search and rescue, detection, disabled-assistance, and therapy work are service areas that the Lab excels in.
 The fact that Labs have been found to be among the least aggressive breeds toward humans and other dogs also makes them suitable for these roles.

 Are Labs Easy to Train Due to Their Intelligence?

 The Lab’s reputation as an intelligent breed can be traced to their working history.
 However, intelligence alone does not necessarily denote trainability.
 There are breeds who are intelligent, but stubborn and less willing to learn.
 The Lab’s unique blend of cognitive ability, affability, and willingness to please people makes them eager to exhibit how smart they are.

 Bred as a working dog, this intelligent breed is able to learn what you’re teaching them quickly.
 This natural obedience makes them not only trainable, but loyal and dependable.
 So that once they’ve learned commands they can be trusted to obey them.

 Are Lab Puppies Easy to Train?